Guide to Get an Uncontested Divorce in Pennsylvania

-How Do You Respond to An Uncontested Divorce?
+How Do You Respond to Mutual Consent Divorce in PA?

 To respond to an uncontested divorce and to keep it uncontested, you will want to agree with the divorce.
 If you can decide all of the details with your spouse beforehand, this is the quickest and cheapest option.
 It will prevent you from going to litigation.
 If there are details with which you do not agree, you can ask for amendments.
 Should your spouse agree to them, you are still set to file for an uncontested divorce.

 Can I file An Uncontested Divorce Without a Lawyer?

 Legally, yes.
-You do not need to hire a lawyer to file for an uncontested divorce in Pennsylvania; however there are many reasons why you should still consider doing so.
+You do not need to hire a lawyer to file for an uncontested divorce in PA; however there are many reasons why you should still consider doing so.
 First, there are still things that can go wrong and work to your disadvantage even in an uncontested divorce.
 This is why it’s important to have a properly educated lawyer review all of your documents and agreements prior to filing; to ensure there are no blind spots you are missing.
 Additionally, uncontested divorces are often the least expensive divorce option.
 So, for a modest investment you can gain the peace of mind knowing everything is filed correctly and in your favor.

 How Colgan and Associates Can Help You